-For the purposes of section 5(3), Part 3 Division 5 and section 64 do not have effect.
+For the purposes of section 5(3), sections 43(2) and 64 do not have effect.

+[Schedule 3 amended: No. 12 of 2021 s.
+19.]

 Notes

 This is a compilation of the Financial Management Act 2006 and includes amendments made by other written laws 2.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.
 For provisions that have not yet come into operation see the uncommenced provisions table.